Multivariate Analytic Combinatorics for Cost Constrained Channels: Introduction

-{\bf Applications:} Subsequence enumeration is a problem that arises in many areas (bioinformatics, information theory, and coding theory).
+\paragraph{Applications} Subsequence enumeration is a problem that arises in many areas (bioinformatics, information theory, and coding theory).
 However, developing tight and explicit formulas is an open question in general.
 Current results are either unwieldy~\cite{mercier_number_2008} or only apply to special cases, such as the alternating sequence~\cite{hirschberg_tight_2000}.
-Our motivation comes from theoretical models of DNA synthesis in DNA-based storage systems, and specifically, for a parallel, array-based synthesis process.\footnote{A description of the biochemical synthesis process can be found in~\cite{makarychev2021batch, kosuri_large-scale_2014,yazdi2015dna}.} In~\cite{lenz_coding_2020}, the authors provide a connection between costly constrained channels and efficient DNA synthesis.
-They show that the capacity of a suitably defined channel characterizes the information rate.
-However, their analysis focuses on the binary alternating supersequence, without considering other supersequences or non-cost constraints.
-We extend these results in a few ways: (i) we analyze the synthesis of strands with constraints, such as balanced GC content or homopolymer runlength constraints, (ii) we consider arbitrary periodic synthesis supersequences, (iii) we derive the capacity-cost function for alternating synthesis sequences over non-binary alphabets.
+Our motivation comes from theoretical models of DNA synthesis in DNA-based storage systems, specifically for a parallel array-based synthesis process.\footnote{A description of the biochemical synthesis process can be found in~\cite{makarychev_batch_2021, kosuri_large-scale_2014,yazdi_dna-based_2015}.} In~\cite{lenz_coding_2020}, the authors provide a connection between costly constrained channels, subsequence enumeration, and efficient DNA synthesis.
+They show that the capacity of a suitably defined channel characterizes the information rate of synthesized sequences. \begin{remark} The tools of ACSV have found other applications in coding theory.
+They have been used to study asymptotic properties of runlength-limited sequences with bit-shift correcting properties~\cite{kovacevic_runlength-limited_2019} and those with constraints on their weight and/or number of runs~\cite{KovVuk2022}.
+They have also been used to determine Gilbert-Varshamov (GV) bounds for the sticky insertion channel and for the DNA synthesis channel in~\cite{Goyal2023}, as well as for optimal codes in $L_1$ (or Manhattan) metric in~\cite{Goyal2025}. \end{remark}